TiffanyVlaar/TiffanyVlaar.github.io/docs/supervision.markdown

 - Level 4 Projects on neural network optimisation.
 - MSci project with industry co-supervisor Dr. Hodgson (CreditNature) on Simulating Scottish Ecosystems for Landscape Ecology Metrics.
 - Deploying deep learning for marine biodiversity monitoring with Dr. De Clippele (main, University of Glasgow) and Dr. Smith (University of Copenhagen) within the [Leverhulme Programme for Doctoral Training in Ecological Data Science](https://ecological-data-science.github.io/projects.html).
+- Effective nonlinearity and effective capacity of deep neural networks, Master Thesis Project, with Dr. Pinson (main, Eindhoven University of Technology).